-The starting point of the cycleway is at Morrison Bay Park in Putney and continues along the river to Parramatta Wharf, or even further to Parramatta Park.
+The starting point of the cycleway is at Morrison Bay Park in Putney, and it continues along the river to Parramatta Wharf or even further to Parramatta Park.

 The track crosses various bridges and boardwalks, and apart from a few suburban streets, it is almost entirely a car-free path.